DavidMertz/RegEx_Puzzles/book.md

 Nonetheless, we would like to recognize a distinct integer sequence, and rule out other integer sequences, using a regular expression.
-The trick here is that we can represent integer as repetitions of the same character, and the number of such repetitions can (to us, at least) represent numbers.
+The trick here is that we can represent an integer as repetitions of the same character, and the number of such repetitions can (to us, at least) represent numbers.